 - Supply data on patient volume and cancellation rates (particularly in comparison to the same figures at this time last year);

 - Denote which payers currently reimburse for rehab therapy services delivered via telehealth (and what is required to obtain payment); and

 - Detail how rehab therapy clinics could be using telehealth to the benefit of Medicare beneficiaries during this public health emergency—and how the inability to do so is impacting health outcomes for those beneficiaries.

 Regardless of whether you’re an APTA member, I implore you to contribute to this effort in any way possible.
-Send all applicable information to firstname.lastname@example.org.
+Send all applicable information to email@example.com.
 Keep in mind that this call is not PPS-exclusive.
 Even if you aren’t part of PPS, your participation matters.
 So please, share what you can.
 And while you’re at it, keep your state and federal congressional leaders apprised of this situation—and encourage your patients to advocate for their own benefits as well.
 The APTA has already created a template that allows constituents to easily message their representatives to request legislative support on this crucial issue.
-You can access it here.
+You can access it from this APTA page.

 In crisis, the strong find opportunity—and if there’s one thing I know about rehab therapists, it’s that we exhibit a rare strength unique to not only the healthcare industry, but humankind in general.
 First and foremost, focus on doing what you can to keep your business going and get your patients the care they need.
 But let’s not let this advocacy opportunity pass us by.
 It’s a huge chance for us to secure a better, brighter future for our practices, our profession, and most importantly, our patients.